PacificCommunity/ofps-sam-applauncher/README.md

     `-- runIntroHCR.R
 ```

-When running `createApp.sh` if should create a new directory called ``HCR.app`` with the following inner layout:
+When running `createApp.sh`, it should create a new directory called ``HCR.app`` with the following inner layout:

 ```
 `-- Contents